SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Introduction

 This paper is organized as follows.
 In Section \ref{sec:methods} we describe the discovery and follow-up observations of SN\,2020bio.
-We present its full light curve and spectral time series in Section \ref{sec:analysis} and compare observations to analytical and numerical models in Section \ref{sec:modelsec}.
+We present its full light-curve and spectral time series in Section \ref{sec:analysis} and we compare observations to analytical and numerical models in Section \ref{sec:modelsec}.
 Finally, in Section \ref{sec:discussion} we discuss the potential progenitor properties of SN\,2020bio given the presented evidence.